grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfMacAppUploader.md

 ## Description

 A processor for AutoPkg that will update or clone a Mac App Store app object on a Jamf Pro server.
+A new one cannot be created.

 ## Input variables